 The contribution of this paper is threefold.
 First, existing literature highlights and empirically tests the impact of economic policy uncertainty on different market, macro-economic and global control variables.
 The analysis, however, performs it in the reverse order, i.e. analyzing the impact of the momentum effect (investor sentiment variables), equity market inefficiencies and volatility (market variables) and exchange rates and Brent oil (control variables).
 Second, to check the sensitivity of economic policy uncertainty, the analysis analyzes a wide range of markets, segregated as emerging, developed and European regions over the sample period to generate region-wise implications.
 Finally, the analysis explores the relationship of aforementioned variables with economic policy uncertainty keeping in view the non-linear structure and prior evidence and investor sentiments and economic policy uncertainty in the regression model.

-Rehman, M. and Apergis, N. (2019), "Sensitivity of economic policy uncertainty to investor sentiment", Studies in Economics and Finance, Vol. 36 No. 2, pp. 114-129. https://doi.org/10.1108/SEF-01-2019-0040Download as .RIS
+Rehman, M.U. and Apergis, N. (2019), "Sensitivity of economic policy uncertainty to investor sentiment: Evidence from Asian, developed and European markets", Studies in Economics and Finance, Vol. 36 No. 2, pp. 114-129. https://doi.org/10.1108/SEF-01-2019-0040Download as .RIS